 Photo by Jerry Quebe

 A unique open-air museum of log houses, the Log Cabin Heritage Park preserves and features the folk architecture of the Kickapoo Valley.
 These historical cabins were donated from around the Kickapoo Valley, dismantled log-by-log, and reassembled in the park.
 There are six different log structures on the grounds, along with a spring fed creek, two shelters, grills, restrooms, a volleyball court, horseshoe facilities, a ball diamond, a swimming pool, and a children’s playground.
 If you’re traveling with kids this is a great location to get out some energy before spending a bit of time in the car.
+You could also make a quick trip to Sunrise Orchards and receive one free apple cider slush and one free apple cider donut, per person with a $10.00 purchase (as a part of the Driftless WI Special Deals).
 Visitors will want to be back in the car and on the road by 12:30pm at the latest to ensure they’ll have time to explore the next destinations on the tour

 The next two Driftless Wisconsin historical sites on the history tour will be found in Viroqua, a great Wisconsin small town with shopping, culture, arts, and entertainment for all to enjoy.
 It takes around a half hour to get to Viroqua from Gays Mills coming in on Highway 14, so you should arrive in town around 1:00pm.
 Once you arrive in Viroqua, you will be heading to the Historic Sherry-Butt House operated and preserved by the Vernon County Historical Society.